scoconno/scoconno.github.io/Teaching/Examined/Meaning/Handout3.md

 ---
 layout: default
-title: The Meaning of Life 3
+title: Optimism without God
 ---

+# Optimism about the meaning of life without God

 ## Introduction